KMI-KPZ/Generic_Backend/CodeStyle.md

 ## Folder structure
 - `backend`: Contains docker files, .env files and files necessary for git.
   - `.vscode`: Contains the settings for the local debug configuration
+  - `main`: The main django application
   - `code_*`: Contains source code
     - `handlers`: Files with functions that handle requests from the frontend
     - `migrations`: Rule set for django that defines the content of the database(s).
 Will be created automatically so no editing!
     - `modelFiles`: Database models
     - `connections`: Capsule classes for handling local and remote connections like ID Management, Database access and much more
-    - `settings`: Django settings for different environments
+    - `settings`: Django settings for this particular application
     - `templates`: html code for some default views, not important
     - `utilities`: Helper files that offer specific functionality for most handlers/services
   - `Benchy`: Benchmark tool for Silvio, can safely be ignored